nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 - A typed entry can result in mistyping a value and could result in unintended consequences within the algorithm.
 - A dial ensures the setting is within the guardrails of the algorithm.
 Both Trio 0.2 and 0.5 (or higher) have guardrails, however when typed in 0.2, those values were ignored and the closest valid number was used.
 This means, if you set a DIA of 2, Trio 0.2 would use a DIA of 5 without notifying you.

-### Format: Percentage vs Integer
+### Format: Percentage vs Decimal

-- Percentages are easier to comprehend than decimal integers when trying to make decisions on your settings adjustments.
+- Percentages are easier to comprehend than decimals when trying to make decisions on your settings adjustments.

 ### Name Changes